jestjs/jest/website/versioned_docs/version-29.0/Configuration.md

 ### `coverageProvider` \[string]

 Indicates which provider should be used to instrument code for coverage.
 Allowed values are `babel` (default) or `v8`.

-Note that using `v8` is considered experimental.
-This uses V8's builtin code coverage rather than one based on Babel.
-It is not as well tested, and it has also improved in the last few releases of Node.
-Using the latest versions of node (v14 at the time of this writing) will yield better results.

 ### `coverageReporters` \[array&lt;string | \[string, options]&gt;]